pzemtsov/pzemtsov.github.io/_posts/2014-05-02-demultiplexing-of-e1-converting-to-C.md

 };
 {% endhighlight %}

 You can see how using `'#'` helps create necessary method names.
-Note abcense of semicolons between calls to `DEF_DEMUX`: in **C**/**C++** function definitions do not end with semicolons (but class definitions do!)
+Note absence of semicolons between calls to `DEF_DEMUX`: in **C**/**C++** function definitions do not end with semicolons (but class definitions do!)

 Making things shorter: macros as macro parameters